jundalisay/sp/content/en/research/sarkar/rarh/chapter-05.md

 Moreover, there were numerous restrictions based on caste.

-Shankaracharya came to Ráŕh only [not the rest of Bengal].
+Shankaracharya [8th century from Karnataka Southwest India] came to Ráŕh only [not the rest of Bengal].

 Hence many Buddhists and Jains of Ráŕh embraced Puranic Dharma.

+D́abák [Ladakh in northern India] was marshy land.
-D́abák being marshy land, neither Shankaracharya nor any of his disciples with leadership qualities visited there much.
-So the inhabitants of that land remained Buddhists and later embraced Islam on a large scale.
+- So neither Shankaracharya nor his disciples with leadership qualities visited there much.
+- So its people remained Buddhists and later embraced Islam on a large scale.

 Muslims are scarce in modern-day Ráŕh, except for some in eastern Ráŕh.

 Hindus and Muslims are almost equally numerous in Bagri.

 But in D́abák Muslims are in great number.
-The reason is this.
+The reason is this [Ladakh was marshy].

-The history of Ráŕh is not the history of Ráŕh alone, it is the history of Bagri, D́abák, Barendra and Orissa also.
+The history of Ráŕh is not the history of Ráŕh alone, it is the history of Bagri, D́abák [Ladakh], Barendra and Orissa also.

 Wherever the people of Ráŕh have settled down, they have mingled and become one with the local people.